briandealwis/ferret/README.md

 ![A little ferret](site/src/main/resources/XenoFerret.jpg)

 Ferret is a software exploration tool.
-Ferret has sometimes been describes as Eclipse Search on steroids.
+Ferret has sometimes been described as "Eclipse Search on steroids."

 Ferret is an Eclipse view that provides a structured display of information describing how one or more program elements are situated